MicrosoftDocs/intellicode/docs/faq.md

 ---
 # Visual Studio IntelliCode FAQ

-Thanks for your interest in Visual Studio IntelliCode!
 IntelliCode extensions are available for [Visual Studio](intellicode-visual-studio.md), and [Visual Studio Code](intellicode-visual-studio-code.md).

-This FAQ will hopefully answer some of the questions you may have.
+This FAQ answers some of the questions you may have.

 ## Q. What is Visual Studio IntelliCode?